Indie designer of the week: Emma WrightPublished on February 13, 2015 By Kirstyn Langford 5 min read

 How has winning the competition changed your direction?

 Winning the competition was an amazing surprise.
 I come from a university that encourage live projects and competitions but I have never won anything like this before.
 I think winning a competition like this is encouraging, it helped me to really believe in my work and has given me a brand new insight on how to approach any project I face.
 Winning the competition has opened many new doors for me and I am looking forward to what it brings in the future.

 What are you knitting right now?

 At the moment I am working on a few different projects, I am juggling as usual.
 I am currently putting together a mini collection of PDFs which I am quite excited about.
-It’s inspired by my three favourite things: sheep, flowers, and British wool.
+It’s inspired by my three favorite things: sheep, flowers, and British wool.